Zverev riled by Martina's 'pat-a-cake' comment

 "I wanted it too much.
 I was trying too hard in Grand Slams, as well," he said.

 "I needed to learn how to deal with that pressure.
 I needed to learn how to deal with those expectations of myself.
-It took me a little bit of time but now I'm in the semi-finals of the U.S. Open and I definitely don't want to stop here."
-(Reporting by Nick Mulvenney in Sydney; Editing by Peter Rutherford)
+It took me a little bit of time but now I'm in the semi-finals of the US Open and I definitely don't want to stop here."